Algorithmic information distortions and incompressibility in uniform multidimensional networks: Conclusions

-Nevertheless, we have extended the conception of recursive labeling in order to define and construct recursively labeled families of MAGs that do not display the algorithmic complexity distortions to the above.
+We have extended the conception of encodings in order to define and construct recursively labeled families of MAGs that do not display the algorithmic complexity distortions in \cite{Abrahao2020cpublished,Abrahao2021publishednat}.
 In this case, we have shown that the algorithmic information of MAGs in a recursively labeled family are indeed tightly associated (analogously to the case for classical graphs) with its respective characteristic string.
 This way, we have demonstrated that, although it does not hold in the general case (as described in the previous paragraph), there are particular infinite families of MAGs that are equivalent to their characteristic strings in terms of algorithmic information.
 This formally grounds and enables the network compressibility/incompressibility analysis of several particular types of multidimensional networks in the same manner as the classical graph case.

 We also introduced prefix algorithmic randomness for MAGs.
 Recursively labeled infinite nesting families of MAGs were formally constructed with the purpose of investigating an infinite family of finite multidimensional object that behaves like an infinite binary sequence.
 Indeed, we have shown that, even in the multidimensional case, there is such an infinite nesting family in which each (vertex-induced) subMAG represented in a unified string-based encoding is incompressible with respect to prefix algorithmic complexity.